legluondunet/MyLittleLutrisScripts/Toonstruck/README.md

 Big thanks to people who gave their time to permit us playing this game in the best conditions.

 Technical notes:
+- You will need the 2 CD only during install.
 - Please report issue concerning this script on my github page: https://github.com/legluondunet/MyLittleLutrisScripts/